sequentech/documentation/docs/general/reference/election-creation-json.md

 ### Is Category List

-When the question uses [checkable lists](#question-extra-enable_checkable_lists), this option is used to mark an answer as a checkable category.
+When the question uses [category lists](#question-extra-enable_checkable_lists), this option is used to mark an answer as a category list.

 The `title` value should be `"isCategoryList"` and the `url` value should be `"true"`.